-Rather than create special controls that perform these operations, dweasy.ocx modifies the standard form or picture control (or most other controls that can act as a container).
-Simply place the dweasy.ocx control on the form or control that you wish to modify.
+Rather than create special controls that perform these operations, dweasy.ocx modifies the standard picture control (or most other controls that can act as a container).
+Simply place the dweasy80.ocx control on the form or control that you wish to modify.